 Step 2: The Ferry to Ireland’s Eye

-Once you arrive at Howth Station, the harbour is right in front of you.
-To begin your island adventure, turn left and walk 5 minutes toward the end of the West Pier.
-You’ll find the departure point at the passenger pontoon (opposite Aqua Restaurant)—this is the launchpad for all licensed ferries visiting Ireland’s Eye island.
+Once you arrive at Howth DART station, turn left and walk 5 minutes toward the end of the West Pier.
+The departure point is at the passenger pontoon opposite Aqua Restaurant — this is where all licensed ferries to Ireland’s Eye from Howth depart.

-In 2026, there are two distinct ways to experience Ireland’s Eye Island.
-Ensure you book the correct one for your needs:
+In 2026, there are two ways to experience Ireland’s Eye Island, but they are very different.

-- ** The Landing Ferry:** The best choice for hikers and birdwatchers.
-You are dropped off on the island and can stay as long as you like.
+- The Landing Ferry: You are dropped off on the island and explore for one hour.

 Landing Ferry Essentials (2026)